Who we are

-The new Practice Standards Scheme is administered through a bespoke IT system which aids practices through the assessment process.
-This system has been named Stanley and can be accessed from www.stanley.org.uk.
+The Practice Standards Scheme is administered through a bespoke IT system, Stanley, which aids practices through the assessment process and can be accessed from www.stanley.org.uk.

-- Provide a step-by step guide to practices on the requirements of the Scheme.
+- Provides a step-by step guide to practices on the requirements of the Scheme.

-- Act as the central point for all communications between practices, assessors and our staff.
+- Acts as the central point for all communications between practices, assessors and our staff.

-- Hold practice-related certificates, reports and other relevant documents and provide a reminder service when these are due to expire.
+- Holds practice-related certificates, reports and other relevant documents and provide a reminder service when these are due to expire.

 Practices new to the Scheme can apply for their initial accreditation.
 Please note that your practice needs to be accredited before you can apply for the additional awards.